 Let’s start with the basic top pattern!

-Using either your pattern paper and straight ruler, or your CAD program, create a rectangle which matches the total length of your top from center back (CB) neck to waist.
+Using either your pattern paper and straight ruler, or your CAD program, create a rectangle that matches the total length of your top from center back (CB) neck to waist.
 This measurement should be taken directly from your body data.
 The width of the rectangle should be equal to ¼ of the total garment chest width.
 You will use this rectangle as a starting place to draft your bodice pieces.
-Learn the full basic pattern building process here.
+Learn the full basic pattern-building process here.

 Once you have your basic patterns, you can create and endless amount of style patterns.
 For our example, we’ll reference the same bell sleeve top that we looked at earlier.
 If our basic pattern has a chest width of 37” and we want the full chest width to be 40” then we know we need to add 3” to our basic pattern.
 When we’re using a front or back bodice piece which is on the fold, we’re dealing with ¼ of the total body width measurement, so that means we need to add ¾” to the chest.